tarof429/stuckathome/golang/README.md

 }
 ```

-Instead of using make, use append to dynamically grow a slice.
+In the example above, we had to specify the index of the slice explictly.
+A better way is to use the `append` function.
+The `append` function will dynamically grow a slice.

 ```go
 func main() {